Legal Aid Union

 Wrongful Death, Wage & Hour Violations, and Pedestrian Accidents:

-The Indigent Project empowers individuals in Union with Legal Aid to understand their legal rights, including cases of wrongful death, pedestrian accidents, and wage and hour violations.
-We aim to foster a supportive community where individuals can find the legal help they need.
+The Indigent Project empowers individuals in Union with Legal Aid to understand their legal rights in cases of wrongful death, wage and hour violations, and pedestrian accidents.
+We foster a supportive community where individuals can find the necessary legal help and additional services.

 Empower yourself with our support—Reach out today!